 Library and parameters

 We use Python as our programming language.
-To use XGBoost, the library [py-xgboost] is installed, together with other necessary libraries including [numpy, pandas, scikit-learn].
+To use XGBoost, the library [py-xgboost] is installed, together with other necessary libraries including numpy, pandas, scikit-learn and matplotlib.

 Hyperparameters of XGBoost

 Documentations of XGBoost set out general parameters and parameters for tree boosters.
 The following are the important one we modelled: